Home - HomeschoolMath.net

 Contact page of Homeschool Math website

-In case of general math questions, like "What are powers of ten" or "Explain to me a shortcut for negative exponents", try first the Math Forum's Ask Dr. Math service.
+If you have MATH problems and questions, like "What are powers of ten" or "Explain to me a shortcut for negative exponents", or "Please solve this problem", please go to the Math Forum's Ask Dr. Math service.
 Ask Dr. Math ® archives have thousands of answers from students to all kinds of math questions, from elementary school to college math.
 And if your question is not answered in the archived answers, you can write and ask them your math question.
 The service is professional, free, quick, and highly recommended!

-We also have a list of homework help and tutoring services.
+I also have a list of homework help websites, forums, and tutoring services where you can get help too!

 Do you know what numbers such as 05/05/05 (todays date) would be called?
 Is there a term for such things?